PrometheusVault/ember/docs/configuration.md

 1. Run `/status` in the REPL to inspect diagnostics, log paths, and agent results.
 2. Use `/config` to dump the merged configuration tree plus the list of YAML files currently loaded (read-only view).
+Run `/config validate` when you need a fresh diagnostics summary without restarting Ember.
 3. Review `$VAULT_DIR/logs/agents/core.log` with `vim` or `less` for detailed errors.
 4. Ensure the vault overrides were actually picked up by checking